 Produced in the its namesake region of Mexico, tequila is made from the blue agave plant.
 There are a number of different categories of tequila which include:

-Joven, an unaged golden tequila flavoured with either sugar syrup or caramel.
+Joven: unaged golden tequila flavored with either sugar syrup or caramel.

-Anejo, aged between on and three years in oak barrels.
+Anejo: aged between one and three years in oak barrels.

 The first record of Scotch whisky dates back to 1494, when a Scottish taxman recorded the spirit.
 So this means that it most likely had been produced for a long time before the king's taxman caught up to the distillers.
 Scotch was first protected by definition in law in 1933 and it was further protected in 1988 with the Scotch Whisky Act.

 Celebrate the day by having a glass or two, or bottle or two of white wine.
 Enjoy something you already love, or try something new.

 IPA style beer developed out of an idea from the 1700s.
 When shipping ale to India, adding hops to the beer increased the longevity of the brew.
 Brewers thought that hops preserved the beer for long voyages to hot climates.
 George Hodgson, a London brewer, gained recognition for his ability to brew this style of beer and ship the pale ales to India.

 International Beer Day is a worldwide celebration spanning 207 cities, 80 countries and 6 continents.
 Specifically, International Beer Day has three declared purposes: To gather with friends and enjoy the taste of beer; to celebrate those responsible for brewing and serving beer; and to unite the world under the banner of beer, by celebrating the beers of all nations together on a single day.
 Participants are encouraged to give one another the 'gift of beer' by buying each other drinks, and to express gratitude to brewers, bartenders, and other beer technicians.
 In the international spirit of the holiday, it is also suggested that participants sample beer from another cultures.